When Do You Need An Arborist?

 Trees in Tight Spaces

 When you’ve got a tree in a tight space (house, fences, garages, gardens, etc.), you’re going to need to get the trimmings out without damaging the surrounding property.
 Arborists can:

-1. Cut small pieces and throw to a designated safety drop zone.
+1. Cut small pieces and throw them to a designated safety drop zone.

-2. Lower large branches by specialized rigging equipment and ropes.
+2. Lower large branches with specialized rigging equipment and ropes.

 3. Use zip lines to bring large limbs and trunks out and away safely.

 4. To fell the tree in the desired direction of safety and away from the nearby property.

 Removal of Large Trees

 When a really big tree needs removing, you need to get an arborist to do the job safely.
 Unless there is a lot of open space around, the tree will need to be cut into smaller pieces beginning high up, and this is no job for an amateur.

 We at Cutting Edge Tree Maintenance love and respect trees.
 An arborist will know exactly what to do for the proper maintenance and care of your tree.
 Arborists know that tree species vary in how they grow (location, climate, evergreen, deciduous, season, etc.) and apply these considerations before trimming.
 Cutting Edge Tree Maintenance has the #1 arborists in Newcastle.